itzlead12/INSA_CTC_Cyber_Security_Group_28/README.md

 # Multi-Client Web Application Firewall (WAF)

 A **Web Application Firewall (WAF)** that protects multiple client websites from common web threats such as SQL Injection, Cross-Site Scripting (XSS), and denial-of-service attempts.
-This project is designed as a **lay**, where multiple websites can register, get their own API key, and route traffic through the WAF for real-time protection, logging, and analytics.
+This project is designed as a **host-based WAF**, where multiple websites can register, get their own API key, and route traffic through the WAF for real-time protection, logging, and analytics.

 ---